juliakloiber/superrr/_posts/superrr-lab-blog/2023-05-10-Report-Content-Moderators-Summit-Kenya.md

 layout: post
 type: lab
 author: Julia Kloiber
-title: “Without Us, There Are No Social Media Platforms”
+title: "Without Us, There Are No Social Media Platforms"
 description: A report from the Content Moderators Summit in Nairobi, Kenya
 ---